 'Public Health Practitioners' are key members of our public health workforce and have a great influence on the health and wellbeing of individuals, groups, communities and populations.
 They work across the full breadth of public health from health improvement and health protection, to health information, community development and nutrition.

 The term ‘Public Health Practitioner’ is usually designed to describe a level of practice, not a specific job role or type of job.
-In general terms a Practitioner will have 2 years plus of practice at Skills for Health levels 5-8 Skills for Health or the Public Health Skills and Knowledge Framework 2016 PHSKF.
+In general terms a Practitioner will have 2 years plus public health practice at Skills for Health levels 5-7 Skills for Health or be working within the range of functions set out in the Public Health Skills and Knowledge Framework 2016 PHSKF.

 The North West Public Health Practitioner Scheme (NWPHPS) is part of a Northern approach to developing the public health workforce.
 Participants on the programme will be provided with an opportunity to complete a retrospective portfolio, demonstrating their Public Health work and competency through three written commentaries.
-These three commentaries would demonstrate a practitioners ‘Understanding’ ‘Knowledge’ and ‘Application’ of 34 practitioner competencies; which are grouped under the following UKPHR standards:
+These three commentaries would demonstrate a practitioners ‘Understanding’ ‘Knowledge’ and ‘Application’ of these 34 practitioner standards see the link for more details Practitioner Standards

 Professional registration with the UKPHR would bring a wealth of benefits for individual practitioners, their organisation and the communities they serve.
 These benefits include: